 In the years 1245-1254, king Henry III of England significantly expanded and strengthened the castle.
 In spite of this, there were frequent attacks by the Welsh, and finally the siege and capture of Deganwy by Llywelyn ap Gruffudd in 1263.
 His territorial achievements were approved when, four years later, Henry III sealed the Montgomery Treaty, recognizing the Llywelyn authorities over Wales.
 In 1282, after the defeats of two Wars of Independence and the death of Llywelyn ap Gruffudd, the whole of North Wales along with the Deganwy Castle was under the control of the English.
 King Edward immediately began the building program of castles to strengthen English rule.
 Destroyed Deganwy, however, was not re-used, Edward preferred to erect a new fortress and the town of Conwy, which located on the river, could be supplied by sea, if necessary.
 Deganwy Castle was dismantled for building materials, and what remained was completely ruined.

-The castle from the mid-13th century was erected on two hills connected by a wall of fortified outer bailey.
+The castle from the mid-thirteenth century was erected on two rocky hills: the greater west one and the smaller east one, connected by the defensive wall of the outer bailey.
 On the west and south sides, the slopes of the hills descended towards the Conwy River, just at its confluence with the Menai Strait.

-On the eastern hill there was a so-called Mansel’s Tower, in a horseshoe shape with a small bulge from the south.
-The castle was to be surrounded by a defensive wall, going from the Mansel’s Tower to the south-west and north-west towards the west hill, but only its southern part was completed in stone.
-The northern part was largely fortified with a timber palisade.
-The entrance to the castle was provided by a south gate consisting of two towers flanking the passage between them.
-A similar gate was planned on the north side, but it was probably never completed.
+On the eastern hill, the so-called Mansel’s Tower was built, on a horseshoe-shaped plan, 12 meters in diameter, with a small bulge on the south side.
+The 100 x 60 meter outer bailey was to be surrounded with a defensive wall, extending from the Mansel Tower in the south-west and north-west directions towards the west hill, but only its southern part was finished in stone.
+The northern part was largely surrounded by a wooden palisade.
+The entrance to the outer bailey was provided by the southern gate, consisting of two massive towers (13.5 x 9 meters each) flanking the passage between them.
+In addition to defensive role, its upper floors also had residential functions, because, according to written sources, they were heated with fireplaces.
+A similar gate was planned on the north side, but probably never completed.

 The castle has not survived to the present day, you can see only small relics of walls scattered in various places.
 As these areas were abandoned and not built in early modern times, two hills stand out today in the landscape, allowing you to imagine the layout of a medieval castle.